List of Operating Expenses

 #4 – Rental Cost

-Rental Cost which is paid for the properties used for providing the support related to the production.
+Rental Cost is paid for the properties used for providing the support related to the production.
 The Salaries, wages, and other benefits are given to the staff related to the production of goods.

 #5 – Depreciation Expenses